tjohnston-softdev/adstandards-depreciated/readme.md

+# THIS REPOSITORY HAS BEEN DEPRECIATED

+As of September 22 2021, I will no longer be actively maintaining this repository.
+The main reason is that I feel that the solution is too complex for its own good and that it could had been implemented in a simpler fashion.
+I do have plans to revisit Adstandards web scraping at a later date but I'm not entirely sure when I will get around to it.
+Once I have an active repository, I will link it here.

+---
+---
+---
+---
+---

 # Adstandards Archive Backend

 This is a Node JS command line application used to scrape and archive advertising complaint case reports from [Adstandards Australia](https://adstandards.com.au).
 I wrote this program as an exercise in software development, database design, web scraping, and archiving public information.